muteaboniface/Vehicular_Coordination_Project/README.md

 Usage
 -----
 1. Put the HighD dataset ``data/`` in the directory.
-2. You must run the prepare data norebook before the rnn_model notebook
+2. You must run the prepare data notebook before the rnn_model notebook
 3. The scoring file has been customised to fit this usecase.
 It is not the standard format
 3. Use python3
 4. Spin a local server in the same directory as the scoring file > azmlinfsrv --entry_script score1.py